0xCAB0/JustDeliveroo/README.md

 ## Features

-- Light/dark mode toggle
+- Cupon use for discouts
+- Push Notifications triggered by actions
+- HTTP conection to our database
+- User authentication
-- Live previews
+- Live checkout car
-- Fullscreen mode
-- Cross platform
+- A cool logo!